Skip to Content

 Lim Berns

-Most merchandise companies fail not because their products are weak —
+Most merchandise companies fail not because their products are weak, but because they cannot reach the right decision-makers.

 Salty Customs had a strong offering: